-Medicines: Certain medicines such as steroids, anti-tuberculosis drugs, cholesterol-lowering drugs, and laxatives reduces the level of vitamin D.
+Medicines: Certain medicines such as steroids, anti-tuberculosis drugs, cholesterol-lowering drugs, and laxatives reduce the level of vitamin D.

 Following are the options for treating vitamin D deficiency:

-Supplements: Supplements are available to increase the level of vitamin D. In severe cases, the doctor may also prescribe vitamin D injection.
+Supplements: Supplements are available to increase the level of vitamin D. In severe cases, the doctor may also prescribe vitamin D injections.

-Diet: Incorporating vitamin D rich foods in the diet helps in improving the level of vitamin D. Cheese, fish, egg yolk, milk, and liver are a rich source of vitamin D. Visit the ortho hospital in Delhi for the die plan.
+Diet: Incorporating vitamin D-rich foods in the diet helps in improving the level of vitamin D. Cheese, fish, egg yolk, milk, and liver are a rich source of vitamin D. Visit the ortho hospital in Delhi for the die plan.

-Following foods should be incorporated in the diet to increase vitamin D levels:
+Following foods should be incorporated into the diet to increase vitamin D levels:

 Seafood and fatty foods such as shrimp, oysters, and tuna.

-Fortified foods such as yoghurt, tofu, and cow's milk
+Fortified foods such as yogurt, tofu, and cow's milk